Media Services pricing

 - Total Cost: $-

-Example 3: Joe has a two-hour movie that is at 1920x1080 resolution, which he encodes with Media Encoder Standard using the default “H264 Multiple Bitrate 1080p” preset, so that he can stream the movie to iOS and Android devices.
-The encoding preset produces 3 HD output videos, 5 SD output videos, and one audio.
-The total multiplier for this encoding Task would be (3x2 + 5 + 0.25) = 11.25.
+Example 3—Joe has a two-hour movie that is at 1920 x 1080 resolution, which he encodes with Media Encoder Standard using the default “H264 Multiple Bitrate 1080p” preset, so that he can stream the movie to iOS and Android devices.
+The encoding preset produces 3 HD output videos, 5 SD output videos, and 1 audio.
+The total multiplier for this encoding task would be (3x2 + 5 + 0.25) = 11.25.
 Total output minutes would therefore be 11.25 x 2 x 60 = 1,350.
 The total cost would be 1,350 x $-/minute = $-.

 To understand how much an encoding project will cost, please check out our online calculator.

-The current state of a Channel.
+It depends on the current state of a channel.
 Possible values include:

 - Deleting.
-The Channel is being deleted.
-No updates or streaming is allowed during this state.
+The channel is being deleted.
+No updates or streaming are allowed during this state.